 Launched in 1966, the Unipower GT production special was designed as a performance road car.
 The car was conceived by racers and built with an unswerving commitment to quality in design, manufacture, materials and finish.
 It combines prevailing competition design and style of the era.
 It is constructed on a tubular space frame with fully independent suspension bonded to a high quality body moulding.
 This provides a light, rigid structure in which a BMC ‘A’ Series transverse engine and transmission is mounted in a mid-engine configuration.
 Body and spaceframe were manufactured by leading competition fabricators of the era.
 It was trimmed to a high quality standard by Wood and Pickett.

-Approximately 71 Unipowers were produced between 1966 and 1970 in Perivale, London, UK.
-Most were built as road cars but a few were produced as racing thoroughbreds, appearing at circuits as diverse as Silverstone, Le Mans, Nürburgring and Watkins Glen, among many others.
-A few are raced to this day.
+It’s currently believed that 72 Unipowers were manufactured in the UK between 1966 and 1970, the majority as road cars.
+A few were produced as racing thoroughbreds, appearing at circuits both nationally and internationally.
+A very few are raced to this day.

-We think about 38 of the total production survive.
-A few are on the road, fast, fun and much sought after.
-Some languish unloved in sheds and warehouses, others are the subject of long term restoration projects.
+It’s thought about 40 of the total production survive with only a few on the road – fast and fun.
 If you see one, stop and look – it may be while before you see another.